ThomasBaGe/cpforager-dev/README.md

 <br>

 # Future developments
-- [ ] improve documentation (add images of test results, uniformize, add logo)
+- [ ] improve documentation (add images of test results, uniformise types, add logo)
 - [ ] create a function `merge_gps_tdr(GPS, TDR)` that will merge TDR data within GPS data and produce the resulting dataframe.
 - [ ] create a `GPS_TDR` class for biologgers with both GPS and TDR data.
 - [ ] create a `AXY_Collection` class.